 (d) A detailed accounting of all bond and plant facility levies of the school district and the revenues raised by such levies.

-For applications initiated by the administrator of the division of building safety pursuant to subsection (2)(b) of this section, the school district shall provide the information required in this subsection if such information is not available to the administrator.
+For applications initiated by the administrator of the division of occupational and professional licenses pursuant to subsection (2)(b) of this section, the school district shall provide the information required in this subsection if such information is not available to the administrator.

 (b) The panel may, upon the recommendation of the district supervisor, authorize modifications to the approved plan at any time prior to the completion of the project, giving consideration to the interests of the school district, the students and the electors in its determination.
 Such modification may alter the scope of work or terminate the approved plan.
 All modifications must meet the standards as outlined in this section.